-- As shown in Figure 1.1.b.3, the average ACT composite score for Nebraska high school students in the graduating class of 2011 was 22.1, up from 21.7 in 2004, which is the baseline for this report. - As also shown in the figure below, Nebraska's average composite score has not changed since 2007, and the state's average composite has continued to be above the national average. - Based on information from ACT, Inc., Nebraska had the third highest average composite score among the ten states where 71% to 81% of the 2011 high school graduates took the ACT Assessment.
-The two states with higher average composites were Minnesota (22.9 with 72% participation) and Wisconsin (22.2 with 71% participation).
-However, direct state-to-state comparisons are generally not advisable.
+- As shown in Figure 1.1.b.3, the average ACT composite score for Nebraska high school students in the graduating class of 2012 was 22.0, up three-tenths from 21.7 in 2004, which is the baseline for this report, and nine-tenths above the national average of 21.1 in 2012. - As also shown in the figure below, Nebraska's average composite score was 22.1 for each of the five years between 2007 and 2011, but the state's score dropped one-tenth of a point in 2012. - Based on information from ACT, Inc., Nebraska had the second highest average composite score among the nine states where 70% to 81% of the 2012 high school graduates took the ACT Assessment.
+The state with a higher average composite was Minnesota (22.8 with 74% participation).
+However, direct state-to-state comparisons are generally not advisable.1

-Comparison of Nebraska and National Average ACT Composite Scores for the High School Graduating Classes of 2004-2011
+Comparison of Nebraska and National Average ACT Composite Scores for the High School Graduating Classes of 2004-20121

-&lt;sup>1Data Source: ACT High School Profile Reports for Nebraska, 2004-2011.
+1Data Source: ACT High School Profile Reports for Nebraska, 2004-2012.

-&lt;sup>1The ACT Assessment is administered in all 50 states, and it is the predominant college entrance exam taken in about 25 states.
-Nationally, 1,623,112 (or about 49%) of the students in the high school graduating class of 2011 took the ACT Assessment.
+1The ACT Assessment is administered in all 50 states, and it is the predominant college entrance exam taken in about half of the states.
+Nationally, 1,666,017 (52%) of the students in the high school graduating class of 2012 took the ACT Assessment.
 Each year, average ACT scores are reported for every state, but state-to-state comparisons are not advisable for several reasons.
-Currently, Colorado, Illinois, Kentucky, Louisiana, Michigan, Mississippi, Tennessee, Wyoming, and North Dakota are the only states where the ACT Assessment is administered to all or to more than 95% of the students who will graduate from high school.
+Currently, Colorado, Illinois, Kentucky, Louisiana, Michigan, Mississippi, North Dakota, Tennessee, Utah, and Wyoming are the only states where the ACT Assessment is administered to all or to more than 95% of the students who will graduate from high school.
 In all other states, the students who take the ACT are self-selected and, as a result, do not necessarily represent the total student populations of their states.
-Furthermore, the percentages of students who take the ACT vary greatly from one state to another, as do other factors that affect student achievement, such as the quality of school systems and the demographic and socio-economic characteristics of students and their families.
+Furthermore, the percentages of students who take the ACT vary greatly from one state to another, as do other factors that affect student achievement, such as the quality of school systems and the demographic and socioeconomic characteristics of students and their families.
 For these reasons, specific state-to-state comparisons are not included in this report.

-- Figure 1.1.b.4 shows that Nebraska students in the 2011 graduating class scored above the national average on each of the subject-area tests that constitute the ACT Assessment. - Following the national trend, the average ACT scores of Nebraska's high school graduates were slightly higher in reading than in science, mathematics and English.
+- Figure 1.1.b.4 shows that Nebraska students in the 2012 graduating class scored above the national average on each of the subject-area tests that constitute the ACT Assessment. - Following the national trend, the average ACT scores of Nebraska's high school graduates were slightly higher in reading than in English, mathematics, and science.